 I'm allowed to say this because I'm a proud Scot, but the weather since returning has been dismal at best.
 So much so that I wasn't even able to wear any of the breezy, summery dresses I've collected over my time in the British capital.
-And now that winter has arrived, I've had to rediscover the art of dressing for the freezing weather that's likely to stick around until April.
+And now that winter has arrived, I've had to quickly rediscover the art of dressing for the freezing weather that's likely to stick around until April.
 Handily, all of my cold-weather dressing hacks have come flooding back to me, all of which you'll find below.

-From the staple I wear underneath my coats to the fabric I line my boots with, keep scrolling to see exactly what to wear when it's freezing, as told by me—a Scottish fashion editor.
+From the cosy staple I wear underneath my coats to the fabric I line my boots with, keep scrolling to see exactly what to wear when it's freezing, as told by me—a Scottish fashion editor.

 WEAR A GILET UNDER YOUR COAT